wise-introvert/imageboard/docs/engines/OpenIB.md

 `vichan` API is mostly compatible to [`4chan` API](https://gitlab.com/catamphetamine/captchan/blob/master/docs/4chan.org.md).
 For example, compare the official [`vichan` API readme](https://github.com/vichan-devel/vichan-API) to the official [`4chan` API readme](https://github.com/4chan/4chan-API): they're mostly the same.

+### Differences from `vichan`

+* `tim` is a 64-character string.
+Looks like a hash of some sort.

+* Posts have an `fpath` property that can be `0` or `1`.
+It controls the URL ("file path") of the attachments.
+See [Attachments](#attachments) section for more info.

+* Posts have a `bumplocked` property that can be `"0"` or `"1"`.
+For some weird reason, it's not a number but rather a string.
+"Bumplocked" threads are in ["autosage"](https://twitter.com/infinitechan/status/555013038839848961) mode.
+In other words, "bumplocked" threads never get bumped, even when someone leaves a comment.

 ### Post

 `8ch.net`, being built on `vichan` engine, supports `email` property on Posts.
 If `email` is `"sage"` then the post is a ["sage"](https://knowyourmeme.com/memes/sage) (non-bumping) one.